Consensys/permissioning-smart-contracts/README.md

 ## Development

+### Initialise dependencies ###
+Run `yarn install` to initialise project dependencies.
+This step is only required when setting up project for the first time.

 ### Linting
 Linting is set up using solium.
 To run it over your code execute `yarn run lint`.